Automatic segmentation of Organs at Risk in Head and Neck cancer patients from CT and MRI scans: Discussion

-The registration process of scans acquired at different times, whether rigid or non-rigid, is inherently imperfect due to the patient's body and organ movements and changes.
-Since the ground truth contours are registered on the CT scan, this inherent imperfection forces the model to focus more on the CT modality, for which the ground truth contours are provided in this study.
-The experiments demonstrated that a visually high-quality registration, combined with a Modality Dropout during the training, can help a model use information from different modalities.
-In particular, the Modality Dropout augmentation had a considerable effect on the ability of the model to predict from the MRI modality, as shown in Table~\ref{table:modalitydropout}.
-Evaluating these findings in the context of other cancer cites---such as abdominal cancer, where organ movements are frequent---is suggested for future research.
+Our experiments demonstrated that a good-quality registration, combined with a MD during the training, can help a model use information from different modalities.
+In particular, the MD augmentation had a considerable effect on the ability of the model to predict from the MRI modality.
+While training without MD yielded slightly higher overall performance, it compromised the model’s robustness to missing modalities.
+Evaluating these findings in the context of other cancer sites, such as abdominal cancer, where organ movements are frequent, is suggested for future research.

-Furthermore, as illustrated in Figure~\ref{fig:reg_impact}, even though a prediction can visually appear to be of high quality when overlayed over its corresponding MRI scan, when the model predicts using the MRI modality only, the imperfect registration of the MRI to the CT---which is consequently used as the ground truth contours--- negatively affects the segmentation metrics.
-Therefore, these scores do not represent the ability of the model to precisely predict OAR segmentations from the MRI scans.
+Our experiments also showed that utilizing both modalities, rather than just one, significantly improves the performance of the segmentation model for certain soft tissue structures.
+This finding aligns with the established use of MRI to support manual segmentation of soft tissues on CT during dataset creation~\cite{podobnik_han-seg_2023}.
+However, it was empirically observed that lower quality registration reduces the performance gap between models trained with CT only and those trained with both CT and MRI.

-The stochastic nature of the optimization of the non-rigid, B-spline registration makes it computationally intensive accounting for a substantial part of the prediction time.
-DL-based registration could accelerate this step.
-Incorporating DL-based registration in the proposed pipeline is suggested for future research.
+The stochastic nature of the rigid registration optimization makes it computationally intensive, accounting for a substantial part of the prediction time.
+Future research could investigate deep learning–based registration methods as a promising alternative to accelerate this step and improve registration quality, which would likely enhance the overall performance of the proposed pipeline.
 The proposed pipeline can also predict only from a single modality.
 Therefore, if time is a constraint, users may choose to predict from only one modality to expedite the predictions; however, this might come at the cost of reduced precision.
+Additionally, as seen in Section~\ref{sect:predtime}, predicting contours at the resolution used to train the model, as done by~\textcite{wasserthal_totalsegmentator_2023}, would avoid resampling predicted logits and save prediction time.